sonnynomnom/greenpoint-face-shields/README.md

-# 3D Printed Face Shields 😷
+# Greenpoint Face Shields 😷

-3d printed face shields for essential workers for buinesses in Greenpoint.
+3d printed face shields for essential workers for buinesses in Greenpoint (Brooklyn, NY).

 using an Enders 3.